Jonathan Pollard: Official reactions and public pro-Pollard campaigns

 In addition to the release requests by the Israeli government, there was a long-running public campaign to free Pollard.
 The organizers include the Pollard family, his ex-wife, Anne, and Jewish groups in the U.S. and Israel.
 The campaign's main points claimed that Pollard spied for an ally instead of an enemy, that his sentence was out of proportion to those given to others who committed similar crimes, and that the U.S. failed to live up to its plea bargain.
 Some Israeli activists compared President Bush to Hamas and Hezbollah leaders who have taken Israeli soldiers prisoner.

-Some who feel the sentence was excessive point out that although Pollard pleaded guilty as part of a plea bargain for himself and his wife, he was shown no leniency, and was given the maximum sentence with the exception of death; Pollard's opponents answer that Pollard broke the terms of that plea agreement even before the sentence was handed down.
+Some who feel the sentence was excessive claim that although Pollard pleaded guilty as part of a plea bargain for himself and his wife, he was shown no leniency, and was given the maximum sentence with the exception of death; Pollard's opponents answer that Pollard violated the terms of that plea agreement even before the sentence was given.

 In 1993, political science professor and Orthodox Jewish activist David Luchins organized an unsuccessful appeal to President Bill Clinton to commute Pollard's sentence.
 The appeal included a letter of remorse from Pollard in which he admitted violating both U.S. laws and Jewish religious tenets.
 Pollard later reportedly regretted his admission, suspecting that it worsened his chances for clemency.
 Pollard loyalists blamed Luchins, who received death threats and required federal protection for a period of time.

 The issue of his imprisonment has sometimes arisen amidst Israeli domestic politics.
 Benjamin Netanyahu has been particularly vocal in lobbying for Pollard's release, visiting Pollard in prison in 2002.
 He raised the issue with President Clinton during the Wye River peace talks in October 1998.
-In his autobiography, Clinton wrote that he was inclined to release Pollard, but the objections of U.S. intelligence officials were too strong:
+In his autobiography, Clinton wrote that he favored releasing Pollard, but the objections of U.S. intelligence officials were too strong:

 For all the sympathy Pollard generated in Israel, he was a hard case to push in America; he had sold our country's secrets for money, not conviction, and for years had not shown any remorse.
 When I talked to Sandy Berger and George Tenet, they were adamantly opposed to letting Pollard go, as was Madeleine Albright.

-Alan Dershowitz has been among Pollard's high-profile supporters, both in the courtroom as a lawyer and in various print media.
-Characterizing the sentence as "excessive", Dershowitz writes in an article reprinted in his bestselling book Chutzpah, "As an American, and as a Jew, I hereby express my outrage at Jonathan Pollard's sentence of life imprisonment for the crime to which he pleaded guilty."
+Alan Dershowitz has been among Pollard's well-known advocates, both in the courtroom as a lawyer and in various print media.
+Characterizing the sentence as "excessive", Dershowitz writes in an article reprinted in his bestselling book Chutzpah, "As an American, and as a Jew, I hereby express my outrage at Jonathan Pollard's sentence of life imprisonment for the crime to which he pleaded guilty".
 Dershowitz writes: